-If faculty have a project in mind that does not exactly fit into the parameters below, we urge you to contact Sarah Lushia, our new CLO Coordinator, or Kate Sullivan, and discuss the plan with her to see if funding is a possibility.
+If faculty have a project in mind that does not exactly fit into the parameters below, we urge you to contact Sarah Lushia, our new CLO Coordinator, or Kate Sullivan, and discuss the plan with either of them to see if funding is a possibility.
 Please, also, consult the assessment page, which houses a number of previous and varied projects, a perusal of which might generate the kernel of a plan.

 - Development of Supplemental Materials (20-25 hours): for the integration and increased visibility of course outcomes (e.g., shared syllabi, signature assignments, other supplemental documents);

 - Rubric and Grading Criteria Development (or Refinement) (includes mapping to CLOs, or making them visible/clear) (20-35 hours): for a signature assignment or varied assignments within courses or sequences;

 - Assessing one or more CLO(s) using a rubric and scoring artifacts across a series of similar courses in the department, program, or discipline;